Food and Wine Matching - some guidelines

 Balance: Perhaps most importantly, aim to balance the weight or richness of the most dominant ingredient in the dish (often the sauce) with the body of the wine.
 So

-- for stronger flavours, full-bodied, heavier wines such as a powerful Zinfandel with barbecued meat or tomato-based sauces or a rich Chardonnay with steak béarnaise, roasted butternut squash or lobster.
+for stronger flavours, full-bodied, heavier wines such as a powerful Grenache with barbecued meat or tomato-based sauces or a rich Chardonnay with steak béarnaise, roasted butternut squash or lobster.

 Acidity: acidic foods such as lemon or vinegar-based sauces go well with wines that display high acidity, generally crisp refreshing wines, making them seem softer and less tart.
 Conversely acidic wines will not go well with creamy sauces.